 Which stage of the works are we at now?

-Phase 3 of the car park works is scheduled to complete in May this year with the whole programme due to complete early 2023.
+Phase 5b of the car park works has just completed and the whole programme due to complete early 2023.

 Will the shops be open as usual?